open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

-There has already been a significant amount of [Prior Art](#prior-art) built within the industry and **within OpenTelemetry** to accomplish the immediate needs, however, OpenTelemetry at this time does not clearly define the specification for this form of propagation.
+There has already been a significant amount of [Prior Art](#prior-art) built within the industry and **within OpenTelemetry** to accomplish the immediate needs, however, OpenTelemetry at this time does not define the specification for this form of propagation.

 Notably, as we define semantic conventions within the [CI/CD Working Group][cicd-wg], we'll need the specification defined for the industry to be able to adopt